January 7. Kazinform's timeline of major events

 DATES

-Eastern Orthodox Christians celebrate Christmas on January 7 in more than 100 countries of the marking the Jesus Christ's birth in Bethlehem.
+Orthodox Christians annually celebrate Christmas Day on the 7th of January to commemorate the birth of Jesus Christ.

 EVENTS

-1992 – France acknowledges Kazakhstan’s independence.
-On January 25, 1992 the countries established diplomatic relations.
+1992 – The French Republic recognizes the independence of the Republic of Kazakhstan.
+The two nations establish diplomatic relations on January 25, 1992.

-2006 – The new State Anthem of Kazakhstan is approved.
-It is based on the Menin Kazakhstanym song written by Zhumeken Nazhimedenov and Nursultan Nazarbayev and composed by Shamshi Kaldayakov.
+2006 – The new State Anthem of the Republic of Kazakhstan is approved.
+The lyrics are penned by Zhumeken Nazhimedenov and Nursultan Nazarbayev.
+The music is composed by Shamshi Kaldayakov.

-2010 – One of the leading foreign policy and analytical magazines of France L'Essentiel des relations internationales publishes the 100-page report about Kazakhstan.
+2010 – One of the leading foreign policy magazines in France L'Essentiel des relations internationals publishes a 100-page story about Kazakhstan titled Kazakhstan is the future of Europe?
+First President Nursultan Nazarbayev graces the cover of the magazine.

-2012 – Kazakh young artists, Evelina Bolmasova and Nastya Prokoptseva, aged 6 and 8, win special awards at the Child and Dog International Drawing Competition.
-It takes place in Poland.
-More than 80,000 works from 42 states of the world were submitted.
+2012 – Young artists from Pavlodar Evelina Bolmassova, 6, and Nastya Prokoptsova, 8, win the special awards of the International Arts Competition Child and a Dog in Poland.
+Young talents from 42 countries of the world submit 80,000 drawings for the competition.

-2015 – Kazakh-Spanish film Los olvidados de Karagandá wins Diamond Awards, Documentary Film Competition, at California Film Awards.
+2015 - Los olvidados de Karagandá documentary jointly produced by Kazakhstan and Spain claims the Best Documentary Award at the California Film Awards.